bsachart/financial-contribution-calculator/README.md

 **Why it's fair:** Only expenses that benefit both partners should be split.
 Personal discretionary spending remains individual.

+**Important:** When one partner owns the property, shared expenses should **exclude** rent/mortgage payments.
+Only include utilities, insurance, and maintenance that both partners benefit from.

 ### Currency

 **What it captures:** Your primary currency for expenses.